Loading Events

 An abstract for Isaac Spotts’ dissertation is included below.

 Examinations are open to all members of the campus community as well as the general public.
-Registration is not required for in-person exams.
+Please christopher.collier@ubc.ca to receive the Zoom link for this exam.

 ABSTRACT